Top 10 Best Towns in Lake Como You Can’t Miss

 4. Tremezzo

-Just 5 km (3.1 miles) south of Menaggio is the town of Tremezzo, an equally dazzling lakeside settlement that is famed for the 18th-century Villa Carlotta and its sublime gardens.
+Just 5 km (3.1 miles) south of Menaggio lies the town of Tremezzo, mostly known for the 18th-century Villa Carlotta and its beautiful gardens.

 This incredible full-day Lakeside Villas Tour includes ferry transport and tickets to the three most impressive villas on Lake Como; Villa Monastero, Villa Melzi d’Eril, and of course, Villa Carlotta.

-Although Villa Carlotta is the main attraction in Tremezzo, and for good reason, there are a few other points of interest, including the 12th-century Church of St Bartholomew.
+Although Villa Carlotta is the main attraction in Tremezzo, there are a few other points of interest, including the 12th-century Church of St Bartholomew.
 It was rebuilt in the 17th century in the Baroque style and includes some interesting frescos around the altar.

 The town almost exclusively lines the lakeside, and as you can imagine, there are plenty of places to stop for refreshments or a bite to eat.